 Possibly, but not automatically.
 You must file a separate notice that you are keeping the security deposit.
 If you don’t follow the statutory provisions on this notice exactly, the tenant can sue you for the deposit even after being evicted.
 This is something we can help you with separately.

-Finally, a tenant’s affirmative defenses could cause additional delay.
+In addition, a tenant’s affirmative defenses could cause additional delay.
 As an example, the tenant could raise the defense of discrimination, retaliation, or implied warranty of habitability.
 All of these could delay the entire process, whether or not the court ultimately finds them to be valid.
 Generally a tenant must still deposit the missing rent to raise these defenses.

 Learn More About: